Get Help Today(855) 593-1695

 In treatment, patients build connections with staff and peer groups.
 Other types of care patients can receive are 12-step meetings which include spiritual development and checkups.
 Post-treatment, patients may continue to maintain close relationships with alumni they bonded with in facilities and are strongly advised to attend meetings.

 Continued involvement in groups such as 12-Step programs like Alcoholics Anonymous provides structure needed for patients to initiate purposeful living.
 These groups reinforce the support and empathy needed to sustain recovery and instill community importance in each patient.
 Forming close relationships reduces stress and contributes to the patient’s overall quality of life, and many groups include fun social events for bonding.

 Personal Accountability And Purpose

 Identifying with a positive and healthy lifestyle can offset any negativity and self-doubt that can arise post-treatment.
 Patients are advised to create personalized routines.
 Routines are ideal and emphasize ways the patient can prioritize themselves, which creates order and stability.
 Setting goals with routines and maintaining a desired outcome measures the success of each intention and encourages commitment to living a purpose-filled life.

 Personal motivation and knowledge of underlying triggers can prompt personal accountability.
 Allowing patients to be responsible for their addiction emphasizes focusing on themselves, which is necessary for awareness and core change.
 Self-Management and Recovery Training, also known as SMART, is an available support system to patients post-treatment.

 SMART helps patients regain control over their lives by emphasizing self-reliance, self-confidence, self-motivation, and self-discipline.
-This program is effective in encouraging the patient to stay clean by placing an emphasis on accountability, awareness of self, and having a strong support system of group members and treatment professionals.
+This program is effective in encouraging the patient to stay clean by placing an emphasis on accountability, awareness of self, and having a strong support system of group members and medical providers.